Small Group Introduction

 A: Contact Pastor Christine McNeal in the church office.

-A: To see a list of suggested curriculum materials for Small Groups, click HERE.
+A: To see a directory of Small Groups, click HERE.